PumpMagic/ostrich/README.md

 Ostrich is programmed in Swift 3 using Xcode 8 and depends on AudioKit 3.
 It requires macOS 10.11 (El Capitan) or newer.

 To build Ostrich:

 1. Grab the latest AudioKit macOS release (most recently tested: 3.5)
-1. Open the Ostrich Xcode workspace, ostrich.xcworkspace
+1. Open the Ostrich workspace, ostrich.xcworkspace, in Xcode
-1. Install the AudioKit framework to both the ostrich and gbsplayer Xcode projects as described in [the AudioKit guide](https://github.com/audiokit/AudioKit/blob/master/Frameworks/INSTALL.md)
+1. Install the AudioKit framework to both the gameboy and gbsplayer Xcode projects as described in [the AudioKit guide](https://github.com/audiokit/AudioKit/blob/master/Frameworks/INSTALL.md)
-1. Build the ostrich project
+1. Build the gameboy project
 1. Build the gbsplayer project
 1. Run the gbsplayer project